+In addition to counseling about the COVID-19 vaccine, breastfeeding during the COVID-19 pandemic should still be promoted.
 Breast milk provides protection against many acute and chronic illnesses.
-The American Academy of Family Physicians (AAFP) recommends breastfeeding for the majority of infants except in the case of certain medical conditions.
+The AAFP recommends breastfeeding for the majority of infants except in the case of certain medical conditions.
 Limited evidence suggests that SARS-CoV-2, the virus that causes COVID-19, is spread via respiratory droplets, and to date, studies have not detected SARS-CoV-2 and similar coronavirus infections in breast milk.
 Therefore, the AAFP recommends promotion of breastfeeding and parent-infant bonding, and avoidance of parent-infant separation whenever possible.

 If a parent has been exposed to COVID-19 but is asymptomatic, breastfeeding is a reasonable choice.
 The parent should use a mask, gown and careful hand hygiene to reduce the risk of exposing the infant to respiratory secretions.